 For more information about checking in your test project and team build, see Add files to the server and Continuous integration on any platform.
 For more information about action recordings and coded UI tests, see Recording and Playing Back Manual Tests and Use UI Automation To Test Your Code.

 Associate your test

-If you don't know the identifier of the work item for the test case, locate the test case in the Test hub or query for the work item in the Work hub.
+If you don't know the identifier of the work item for the test case, locate the test case in Azure Test Plans or the Test hub in TFS, or query for the work item in the Work hub.